aerogear/charmil/README.md

 > For full example of registry look into:
 > https://aerogear.github.io/charmil/registry/example/registry.json

-### Add / Publish your plugins to Charmil
+### Add/Publish your plugins to Charmil

-A remote index server (github repo / pages) for a plugin will contain the metadata, docs etc. The Developers will be able to push their plugins / index servers, so that they will be publicly available to download as per use in CLI.
+A remote index server (github repo/pages) for a plugin will contain the metadata, docs, etc. The Developers will be able to push their plugins/index servers, so that they will be publicly available to download as per use in CLI.